Janine Cirincione

 Janine Cirincione (born 1961) is an American curator and multimedia artist.
-She is the co-director of Sean Kelly Gallery and was formerly the director of the Tilton Gallery where she curated “School Days” in 2006 and “Through the Looking Glass: Artists’ First Encounters with Virtual Reality” in 1992.
+She is a director at the contemporary art gallery Gagosian.
+From 2011 to 2024 Cirincione was a co-director and partner at Sean Kelly Gallery and was formerly the director of the Tilton Gallery where she curated “School Days” in 2006 and “Through the Looking Glass: Artists’ First Encounters with Virtual Reality” in 1992.
 From 1993-1994, she was an artist in residence at the Wexner Center for the Arts along with Brian D'Amato and Michael Ferraro.
 Her project, "Real Life," (2001) created 2D animated characters which reacted to the real world of the gallery environment via sensors.
 Cirincione has also been the president of content development at PossibleWorlds.